facebookexperimental/MIRAI/README.md

 MIRAI is an abstract interpreter for the [Rust](https://www.rust-lang.org/) compiler's [mid-level intermediate representation](https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md) (MIR).
 It is intended to become a widely used static analysis tool for Rust.
-The initial focus will be on taint analyis.
+The initial focus will be on taint analysis.

 ## Building
 See the [developer guide](https://github.com/facebookexperimental/MIRAI/blob/master/documentation//DeveloperGuide.md)